 If you manually adjust the width of a grid to a value where it’s not possible to display all the columns and rows, horizontal and/or vertical scroll bars will display to help you navigate around the grid.

 Charts do not have scrollbars because you can specify the maximum and minimum number of pixels for a chart, controlling the size completely.
-If the element is sized in such a way that it is too small to display the entire chart, it can be viewed by selecting Maximise from the Dashboard Element menu.
+If the element is sized in such a way that it is too small to display the entire chart, it can be viewed by selecting Maximize from the Dashboard Element menu.

-If you use number of pixels to set the size of your elements, those elements will display at that size no matter what the screen size or resolution.
+If you use a number of pixels to set the size of your elements, those elements will display at that size no matter what the screen size or resolution.
 This is fine in environments that are fully understood and uniform but could make dashboards difficult to read across a range of devices.

-If you are entering values into the Pixel field and the dashboard doesn’t seem to be resizing, it could be that the default value in the Percentage field is greater than the value you are entering in the Pixel field.
+If you are entering values into the Pixel field and the dashboard doesn’t seem to be resizing, it could be that the default value in the Percentage field is greater than the value entered in the Pixel field.
 If you enter a number of pixels that represent a smaller value than the percentage value for the screen, the element will display at the percentage size.
 You could try setting the percentage values to a very small number, before entering values in the pixel field.
 The element will then display using the pixel values.

 Using a percentage of the screen as the base measurement for charts and grids gives maximum flexibility when configuring dashboards that will be viewed by users with different kinds of devices set to a range of resolutions.